Jocelyne Bloch: Life

 Bloch graduated in the Faculty of Medicine of Lausanne University in December 1994 and she obtained her neurosurgical degree in 2002.
 Her area of expertise is deep brain stimulation and brain repair in relation to movement disorders.
 In collaboration with EPFL, she is currently leading a clinical feasibility study that evaluates the therapeutic potential of this spinal cord stimulation technology, without a brain implant, to improve the walking ability in people with partial spinal cord injury affecting the lower limbs.

 Since 2019 she has also been an adjunct professor of neuroscience at EPFL.
 Since 2019, Bloch together with Grégoire Courtine, leads the .Neurorestore Laboratory, jointly managed by the Lausanne University Hospital, the University of Lausanne, the Defitech Foundation and the EPFL.

 Bloch was awarded the Ronald Tasker Award (2019) of the World Society for Stereotactic and Functional Neurosurgery for her innovative research in neuromodulation and spinal cord repair.

 Jocelyne Bloch and Grégoire Courtine were named in Time 2024 100 influential people in health list.

+In 2026, she received the Queen Elizabeth Prize for Engineering jointly with Grégoire Courtine.